- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 Diet

-Diets with high glycemic load (low nutritional value and high carbs such as sweetened beverages, white rice, and french fries) have been linked to acne worsening.
+Diets with high glycemic load (low nutritional value and high carbs such as sweetened beverages, white rice and french fries) have been linked to worsening acne.
+Although many people believe chocolate contributes to the development of acne, a clear link has not been established.

 Smoking